-1.4.1 An advanced MWA example
+1.4.2 An advanced MWA example

-As a more enhanced example, here's an advanced command to clean MWA data:
+As a more enhanced example, here is a command to clean MWA GLEAM data:

 '''

-wsclean -name obs-1068210256 -absmem 128 -j 12 \
+wsclean -name obs-1068210256 \

 -size 4000 4000 -niter 1000000 -mgain 0.95 \

 -weight briggs -1.0 -scale 0.75amin \

 -auto-threshold 1 -auto-mask 5 -multiscale \

 -channels-out 4 -join-channels \

 -pol xx,yy -join-polarizations \

 1068210256.ms

 '''

-A little explanation of this command:
+The explanation of this command:

 - Briggs' weighting with robustness of -1 is used.
 For the MWA, this decreases the noise in single snapshots slightly.
-See Image weighting for more info on supported weightings. - The (instrumental) XX and YY polarizations are imaged separately and cleaned together.
+See image weighting for more info on supported weightings. - The (instrumental) XX and YY polarizations are imaged separately and cleaned together.
 This allows more accurate primary beam correction for the MWA.
-See [polarized cleaning](PolarizedCleaning) for more info. - A larger mgain value is used because the MWA synthesized beam is well behaved. - A larger image is made because GLEAM includes lower frequencies, at which the primary beam is larger. - For GLEAM, the W-snapshot algorithm is used by executing the chgcentre command prior to imaging, as described on the w-snapshot algorithm.
+See polarimetric deconvolution for more info. - A high mgain value is used because the MWA synthesized beam is well behaved. - A larger image is made because GLEAM includes lower frequencies, at which the primary beam is larger. - For GLEAM, the W-snapshot algorithm is used by executing the chgcentre command prior to imaging, as described on the w-snapshot algorithm.